ioccc-src/winner/2004/hoyle/README.md

 ### Alternate code

 An alternate version of this entry, `hoyle.alt.c`, is provided.
-This alternate code missing newline and used a non-standard tab stop size.
+This alternate code has a missing newline and used a non-standard tab stop size.

 To compile this alternate version: